 - Provide toxicology expertise for assessing safety of ingredients in cosmetics, food, cleaning products, sunscreens, and other consumer products.

 - Compile, analyze and manage data on toxicity of product ingredients and environmental contaminants.
-You will be a member of the team that builds and maintains EWG's popular online databases rating the safety of cosmetics, tap water, cleaning products, sunscreen, and other common sources of chemical exposures.
+You will be a member of the team that builds and maintains EWG's popular online resources rating the safety common sources of chemical exposures.